CodeYourFuture/syllabus/docs/new-curriculum/js-core-1/week-1/notes.md

 ### Understanding the computer 💻

-Computers are highly complex devices; it would be impossible to summarise here the different components that are used to build a modern computer.
+Computers are highly complex devices; it would be impossible to summarise here all the different components that are used to build a modern computer.
 Instead we can form a useful abstraction in order to make sense of what a computer is and what it does.
 An **abstraction** is a simplification of something that is used to focus on certain key aspects of this particular thing.
 In other words, we can form an **abstraction** of a computer that can give us some limited understanding of it without us having to delve into the complex inner workings of the computer itself.
 So we begin with our abstraction:

 :::note